capnproto/capnproto/doc/install.md

 Option 2 is the one preferred by Cap'n Proto's developers.
 Here are step-by-step instructions for setting this up:

-1. Get the Xcode command-line tools.
-Download Xcode from the app store.
+1. Get the Xcode command-line tools:  Download Xcode from the app store.
 Then, open Xcode, go to Xcode menu > Preferences > Downloads, and choose to install "Command Line Tools".
 2. Download the Clang 3.2 binaries and put them somewhere easy to remember: